jasongraham/oldblog/about/index.markdown

 ## Contact Information

-If you should wish to contact me, my email is `jgraham AT eecs.wsu DOT edu`.
+If you should wish to contact me, my email is `jason AT the-graham DOT com`.

 I can also be found on [facebook] and [twitter].